 Step Three: Exercising For Fat Loss

 You might think that the perfect six pack building workout would exclusively involve abdominal exercises such as the crunch or hanging leg raise.
-But on the contrary, a proper six pack building workout will mostly concentrate on full body exercises, cardio, and then a small amount of ab exercises.
+But on the contrary, a proper six pack building workout will mostly concentrate on full body exercises, cardio, and then a small number of ab exercises.

-To lose that abdominal fat you need to burn as many calories as you can within each workout, spending an hour doing crunches will not help you in that aim.
+To lose that abdominal fat you need to burn as many calories as you can within each workout.
+Spending an hour doing crunches will not help you in that aim.

 So the first thing that you should do is look at compound exercises such as squats, deadlifts, presses (bench press, shoulder press etc), pulling movements, and whole body exercises such as the burpee.

 This is because compound exercises burn the most calories, and are also efficient – working multiple muscles at the same time.

 You should aim for medium to high rep sets, and keep rest periods between sets to around 45-60 seconds max.
 This will keep intensity high and help you to burn as many calories as possible.

 High-Intensity Interval Training (HIIT) is an excellent fat burning exercise, particularly Tabata workouts.

 A Tabata workout involves training at maximum intensity for 20 seconds, resting for 10 seconds, and then repeating this 8 times for a period of 4 minutes.
 You can use any exercise, but bodyweight movements work best.

 You can either use Tabata as a cardio finisher to your workout (after a session of weight training) or you can use it for the entire session.